-I threw up a shield around me, just in case, and spun around.
-There, in his brother's arms, was Fred, the love of my life, dead.
+I threw up a shield around me just in case, and spun around.
+There was Fred, the love of my life, dead.
 Killed by the explosion.
 He looked like he was still laughing.

 I felt tears running down my face.
 How could life be so cruel—conspiring with death, making it harder for the rest of us to continue doing what's right?
 Why must all this affect me so directly?
 Two of my best friends were already down, and now Fred was too.
 "It's so unfair!"
 I screamed aloud.
-Then, behind me, I heard Percy bellow "ROOKWOOD!"
-His shout snapped me out of my self-pity and back into action.
+Then, behind me, I heard Percy bellow "ROOKWOOD!" and I launched myself back into action.

 The Death Eater chased Mary and I back outside, onto the grounds.
 Percy was flinging hexes at him from behind, while we sent curses from in front, and Rookwood dueled with Dark Magic alone.
 Then, while I paused for half a second to catch my breath, he hit me.
 The knife curse—has the same effect, usually deadly when spoken aloud.
 It caught me in my midsection, piercing my lung and slicing two of my ribs in half.
-It hurt like a bitch.
 I went down.

 "Emma!"
 Mary screamed.
 I yelled at her to watch out, not worry about me, and I saw fire flash into her brown eyes.
 She turned back to Rookwood and began dueling with such ferocity it scared me.
 Her fury fueled her, and she hit him with three curses in a row, and he went down, too.
 Just to be sure, she bound him and took his wand.
 Then she knelt down beside me, fear for my life clouding her eyes and her judgment.